 If you love tropical flowers, try fragrant plumeria.
 Bonus: The plants are drought tolerant, too!

 Lavandula, Zones 5 to 10

-Gardeners love lavender for its attractive flowers, silvery-green foliage, compact habit and calming scent.
+Gardeners love growing lavender for its attractive flowers, silvery-green foliage, compact habit and calming scent.
 In mid- to late summer, pale- to deep-purple flowers emerge on sprays 12 to 14 inches tall.
 Bees and butterflies are attracted to lavender, but deer and rabbits tend to stay away.